yuki-kimoto/gitprep/README.md

 This is GitPrep bug before version 1.5.1.
 Please use after version 1.5.2.

-If you contine to use GitPrep before version 1.5.1, collaboration table is broken.
+If you continue to use GitPrep before version 1.5.1, collaboration table is broken.
 Please fix it by the following way.